nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** You must steal the Power Seal or Run Away.

-  * Fargo - 1 / 1 - Pillage (Run Away if you didn't Power Seal)
+  * Fargo - 1 / 2 - Pillage (Run Away if you didn't get Power Seal)
   * Marcy - Get to Level 7
-  * Fargo - 1 - TurnBlue Lynx
+  * Fargo - TurnBlue Lynx
   * Marcy - FrogPrince
   * Lynx & Fargo - 2 / 2 / 3 until Tyrano Dies
   * Use the Heal with Consumables Option